Mabel Esther Allan: Biography

-Mabel Esther Allan was born at Wallasey on the Wirral Peninsula, then in Cheshire (now Merseyside).
+Mabel Esther Allan was born at Wallasey on the Wirral Peninsula in Cheshire (now Merseyside).
 She decided to be an author at the age of eight; her father bought her a writing desk and taught her how to type.
 When the family moved, Allan was given a study in which to write.

 Her eyesight was poor, which her parents 'took...very badly and wrongly'.
 It was such a taboo subject that she never discussed it with anyone until she was almost thirty, when it spontaneously improved.
 Her eyesight was the reason she disliked school.

 She published a few short stories in the 1930s, and had longer submissions accepted, but her activities were interrupted by the Second World War.
 Allan served in the Women's Land Army and taught at a crowded school in Liverpool.
 In 1945 she sent the manuscript of The Glen Castle Mystery to her publisher, and this first book was published in 1948.
 Like L.M.
-Montgomery's characters, she began her writing her books with a 'Flash': a sense of possessing a landscape for a story.
+Montgomery's characters, she began writing her books with a 'Flash': a sense of possessing a landscape for a story.
 'It was the basis of all my writing', she commented in a 2006 foreword to Chiltern Adventure.

 Work

-Although like many authors of the era, Allan often used the school book genre, she was a proponent of A.S.
+Although Allan, like many authors of the era, often used the school-book genre, she was a proponent of A.S.
 Neill, founder of an educational philosophy which promoted freedom and self-discipline in childhood.
-Her schools, significantly, were co-educational.
+Most of her fictional schools, significantly, were co-educational.

 Her books include adventure stories, mysteries, stories about families and local communities, school stories and ballet stories.
 She wrote for various ages and her books did not follow a "settled pattern."
 Her ballet stories include the Drina series and the Ballet Family series written under the pen-name Jean Estoril.
 She also wrote under the pen-names Priscilla Hagon and Anne Pilgrim.
 Most of her books were standalones but she did pen a few series, such as two series about groups of modern city children: the Wood Street Gang from Liverpool and the boys and girls of Almond House flats who attend Pine Street School.